Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 HP Pavilion gaming laptop with Nvidia GTX 1050Ti for $599 ($230 off)

-Walmart has a solid $200+ markdown on a 15.6-inch laptop from HP.
+Walmart has a solid markdown of over $200 on a 15.6-inch laptop from HP.
 You get a respectable collection of entry-level gaming components, including an Nvidia GeForce GTX 1050Ti GPU.

 Razer Blade Pro 17.3-inch gaming laptop for $3,900 ($1,100 off)